renovatebot/github-action/README.md

 ## Environment Variables

-If you wish to pass through environment variables through to the Docker Run that powers this action you need to prefix the environment variable with `RENOVATE_`.
+If you wish to pass through environment variables through to the Docker container that powers this action you need to prefix the environment variable with `RENOVATE_`.

 For example if you wish to pass through some credentials for a [host rule](https://docs.renovatebot.com/configuration-options/#hostrules) to the `config.js` then you should do so like this.